 Those tips are general ways to prepare your child for school, here are some more tips to prepare your child for school by age and grade.

 Preparing Children to Start Preschool:

 - Does your child get anxious when you leave them in a new environment?

 If so, start dropping them off with a friend for a few hours.
 If you have a drop in daycare nearby that you trust you can try that, too.
 If your child is very anxious, drop them off just long enough to calm down, then extend the time just a bit each time.
 Try not to pick your child up before they have calmed down.
 You want them to realize that they will be okay without you.
 You can have the friend or day care provider contact you as soon as they’ve calmed down.
 First-time parents, please trust me.
 My mother had a daycare for 25 years.
 I can’t tell you how many times I saw the children scream bloody murder until the moment the parent walked away.
 If your child takes an extended period of time to calm down then maybe you want to rethink dropping them off at preschool.
 Your child may adjust better if you can stay with them for a few weeks or so.

 - Is your child able to play independently with other children?

 If not, spend some time having playdates with other children.
+It’s even better if you can arrange playdates with other children who will be attending the same school and grade.
 Let the children work things out by themselves as much as possible.
 Highlight and praise positive behavior like sharing and cooperation.

 Preparing Children to Start Kindergarten: